-This post is about the Freedom Tower in NYC, how to get tickets, discounts, and tours.
-The Freedom Tower, officially known as One World Observatory, opened to the public in 2015, after 14 years of anticipation and it was worth the wait.
-Visiting the top of the Freedom Tower and its observation deck is an unforgettable experience.
+This post is about the Freedom Tower observatory in NYC, how to get tickets, discounts, and tours.
+A visit to the Freedom Tower, officially known as One World Observatory, is an unforgettable experience.
 This guide provides the information you need to plan your visit including how to get Freedom Tower tickets, visiting hours, and admission prices.

 The Freedom Tower’s address is 285 Fulton St, New York, NY 10007 and it’s located in the Financial District in Lower Manhattan at the corner of West and Vesey Streets.
 The entrance is located on the West Plaza alongside West Street at the Northwest corner of the World Trade Center site and is bordered by Vesey Street to the North.